THE CASE FOR A NATIONAL STRATEGY

 What is the Blueprint?

-The Blueprint is a national suicide prevention strategy for Canada.
-It is also a policy agenda, a national task list, and tool for identifying best practices, and a roadmap to and integrated solution.
+The Blueprint is also a policy agenda, a national task list, and tool for identifying best practices, and a roadmap to and integrated solution.
 It covers every aspect of our concerns as a nation respecting suicide prevention, research, education, treatment, crisis intervention and bereavement support.
 As researchers, authors and suicide prevention leaders, we have tried to address issues, needed improvements, and emerging best practices in a practical, achievable and humane manner.
-While we accept that any national strategy will require public debate and pan-Canadian input, we have put forward our Blueprint as a starting point for such debate and input, hoping to both challenge law makers and governments and kick start a process that is decades overdue.
 As members and directors of CASP, we have offered our leadership and expertise to motivate and assist our governments in fulfilling their own leadership roles.

-CASP National Suicide Prevention Strategy - Download PDF >
+The Blueprint - National Suicide Prevention Strategy by CASP - Download PDF >

 An Act respecting a Federal Framework for Suicide Prevention